 Whichever route you choose on Vitosha Mountain, finish your afternoon relaxing with a beer.
 At Aleko Hut there are a few restaurants and bars to enjoy after a long day hiking in the sun.

-This is part two in a nine part Sofia Travel Series.
-Read the rest below!
+This article is part of the See Sofia Series.
+Read the rest below:

 Or, explore the complete Bulgaria Series for more insider tips on what to see, do, eat, drink, and discover in the country.

 Like it?
 Pin it!